Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 With the old behaviour of Implementation By Delegation, the Delegate Identity is stored in an invisible field.
 This invisible field cannot be accessed normally by the programmer, however, there are many cases where the programmer would need the Delegate Identity:
 * When overriding the behaviour of a delegated method, but still delegating to the same object.
-Especially if the delegate is a stateful object, it is absolutely necessary to have the Delegate Identity.
+* When controlling the state of the delegate if it is a stateful object.

-* Numerous other reasons...
+#### Current Workaround
 In order to access the Delegate Identity, with the old behaviour:
 * The Delegate Identity must be passed to the primary constructor as a parameter, as only primary constructor parameters are accessible within the scope of Delegate Expressions.
 * The parameter holding the Delegate Identity must be stored in an explicitly declared property (by declaring the parameter as a property or storing it elsewhere explicitly).